ual/PILATES/pilates/atlas/atlas_input/ReadMe.txt

-at run time, input data for atlas expected to be found in this dir.
+At run time, input data for atlas expected to be found in this dir.
 If running in container, this dir is expected to be mounted from the host containing the data.

 Expected files: